-When the $\overline{\text{ON}}/\text{OFF}$ pin is left floating or pull below 0.6 V, the device will start switching and the output voltage will rise until it reaches a normal regulation voltage.
+When the $\overline{ON}/OFF$ pin is left floating or pull below 0.6 V, the device starts switching and the output voltage rises until it reaches a normal regulation voltage.

 10 Application and Implementation

 NOTE

 Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
 TI's customers are responsible for determining suitability of components for their purposes.
 Customers should validate and test their design implementation to confirm system functionality.